cod3venom/amx_sploit/readme.md

 # Usage
 - [1] Open venom.php and set the target on line 40
 - Experimental = You can uncomment ```restore_hash($password);``` on the 67 line
-then import code from the db.sql and your wordlist into the mysql server, and you will be able to use your password cracking wordlist for md5 hash from the your server.
+then import code from the db.sql and your wordlist into the mysql server.
+It  will give you posibility to use your own password cracking wordlist for md5 hash from the your server without using any other online platforms.
 ```
 php venom.php
 ```